rezer-bleede/dbt-rowlineage/demo/README.md

 - **Database:** Postgres database `demo` with `example_source`, `staging_model`, `mart_model`, and a region-level aggregation `region_rollup` table that shows how grouped marts retain lineage.
 - **Lineage output:** JSONL is written to `output/lineage/` in your working directory using the dbt project configuration.
 Switch to Parquet by updating `rowlineage_export_format` in `dbt_project.yml` or by passing CLI overrides.
-- **Lineage UI:** A FastAPI-powered UI available at http://localhost:8080 that lists mart records and lets you click a row to see upstream lineage.
+- **Lineage UI:** A FastAPI-powered UI available at http://localhost:8080 that lists mart records and lets you click a row to see upstream lineage as both detailed hops and an interactive graph.
 - **Trace columns:** The adapter injects `_row_trace_id` into compiled SQL used by the export script so mappings can be generated deterministically.

 ### Tracing aggregated marts